cvut/javascript/README.md

 })(this)↵
 ```

 When making long method chains, use indentation.
-Use a leading dot, which emphasizes that the line is a method call, not a new statement.
+Use a leading dot, which emphasises that the line is a method call, not a new statement.

 ```js
 // bad